Gowerlabs/lumomat/README.md

 # lumomat

-MATLAB tools for LUMO data
+MATLAB tools for LUMO data.

+`lumomat` allows one to read LUMO output files, explore their contents, and export to common file formats.

 # Installation